 Figure 4.2.2.3.3-1 shows a scenario where the NF service consumer sends a request to the DCCF to unsubscribe from data notifications.

-Figure 4.2.2.3.3-1: NWDAF unsubscribes from data notifications
+Figure 4.2.2.3.3-1: NF service consumer unsubscribes from data notifications

-The NWDAF shall invoke the Ndccf_DataManagement_Unsubscribe service operation to unsubscribe to data notifications.
-The NWDAF shall send an HTTP DELETE request with "{apiRoot}/ndccf-datamanagement/<apiVersion>/data-subscriptions/{subscriptionId}" as Resource URI representing an "Individual DCCF Data Subscription" resource, as shown in figure 4.2.2.3.3-1, step 1, where "{subscriptionId}" is the identifier of the existing data subscription that is to be deleted.
+The NF service consumer shall invoke the Ndccf_DataManagement_Unsubscribe service operation to unsubscribe to data notifications.
+The NF service consumer shall send an HTTP DELETE request with "{apiRoot}/ndccf-datamanagement/<apiVersion>/data-subscriptions/{subscriptionId}" as Resource URI representing an "Individual DCCF Data Subscription" resource, as shown in figure 4.2.2.3.3-1, step 1, where "{subscriptionId}" is the identifier of the existing data subscription that is to be deleted.

 Upon the reception of an HTTP DELETE request with "{apiRoot}/ndccf-datamanagement/<apiVersion>/data-subscriptions /{subscriptionId}" as Resource URI, if the DCCF successfully processed and accepted the received HTTP DELETE request, the DCCF shall: